GNOME/gtk-osx/README.md

 insist on using an old system, check out the last version of Gtk-OSX that supports it and never pull again.
-Make sure that your configuration is set up to use local modulesets, the ones in the public repositories are frequently upgraded and are unlikely to work on obsolete versions of MacOS.
+Make sure that your configuration is set up to use local modulesets, the ones in the public repositories are freqquently upgraded and are unlikely to work on obsolete versions of MacOS.

 ## Python ##